duracloud/deployment-docs/dev-guide-getting-started.md

 The purpose of this guide is to walk you through the steps required to set up your local environment for working on the DuraCloud software.

-After you have completed these steps, you should have an operational DuraCloud deployment, running on your local machine.
+After you have completed these steps, you should have an operational DuraCloud deployment running on your local machine.

 ## AWS account
 If you don't already have an AWS account for working with DuraCloud, start by [creating one](https://aws.amazon.com/).
 While the DuraCloud software will be run on your local machine for development and testing, the software expects to be able to connect to AWS for email  ([SES](https://aws.amazon.com/ses/)), system notifications ([SNS](https://aws.amazon.com/sns/)), system queues ([SQS](https://aws.amazon.com/sqs/)), and storage ([S3](https://aws.amazon.com/s3/)).